rasbt/watermark/README.md

 #### v.
 1.3.2 (August 16, 2016)

 - Fixes an issue where the wrong package info was obtained when using the system level Jupyter within a virtualenv environment. (via contribrution by [Michael Bell](https://github.com/mrbell))
 - Adds a new `-i`/ `--iso8601` parameter that returns the current date-time string in ISO 8601 format with offset to UTC.
-For instance: `2016-08-16T18:03:42-04:00`
+For instance: `2016-08-16T18:03:42-04:00`.
+Current caveat: Python < 3.2 requires external libraries for for computing the timezone offset, thus, Python < 3.2 will currently only print `2016-08-16T18:03:42`
-- Adds offsets to UTC to the default date-time string
+- Adds offsets to UTC to the default date-time string for Python >= 3.2

 #### v.
 1.3.1 (June 6, 2016)